Purchase Order General Terms and Conditions

 - Makes an assignment for the benefit of creditors, applies to or petitions any tribunal for the appointment of a custodian, receiver or trustee for itself of any substantial part of its assets or commences any proceeding with respect to itself under bankruptcy, reorganization, readjustment of debt, insolvency, receivership, dissolution or liquidation law or statute of any jurisdiction, or if it files any such application or petition or if such proceeding is commenced against the Supplier;

-- Breaches its obligations under Article 24 Criminal Background Checks;
+- Breaches its obligations under Article 24 Criminal Record Checks;

 - Has made a material misrepresentation or has provided materially inaccurate information to the Board in respect of this Agreement; or